geo-chen/safe/README.md

  4. Analysis to churn out a threat score that is indicative of the likelyhood of server compromise

 ## 1. Sampling
+There are two modes on choosing target servers - Sampling and Specified.
+Sampling is used on larger pools of servers where we either want confirmation on the security health of target pool, or perform threat hunting (in this case, potentially undetected compromised servers).

+Sampling is based on 95% Confidence Level, a chosen Confidence Interval between 0.1 and 50, and the population size.

 ## 2. Forensics Acqusition Scripts
 Current forensics scripts come in two flavours - Linux and Windows.